-This weekend, especially regarding the steep Friday tumble, I still believe it would be precipitated to claim that the Colorado massacre was the reason — or even the chief reason — for the box-office drop.
+This weekend, especially regarding the steep Friday tumble, I still believe it would be precipitated to claim that the Colorado massacre was the reason — or even the chief reason — for the box office drop.
 There was/is strong competition from the Olympics and The Dark Knight Rises has failed to match the overwhelming acclaim of its predecessor.
-Nolan’s "Batman 3" movie currently has a 77% approval rating and 7.9/10 average among Rotten Tomatoes’ top critics vs. a 91% approval rating and (a, admittedly, only slightly higher) 8.0/10 average for "Batman 2."
+Nolan’s "Batman 3" movie currently has a 77 percent approval rating and 7.9/10 average among Rotten Tomatoes’ top critics vs. a 91 percent approval rating and (a, admittedly, only slightly higher) 8.0/10 average for "Batman 2."

 I could be wrong, of course, as there are reports that approximately one in five potential moviegoers is reluctant to return to movie theaters this weekend.
 How trustworthy those surveys are, however, is highly debatable.

 Not including marketing / distribution expenses, The Dark Knight Rises reportedly cost $250m; The Dark Knight $185m.

 Directed and co-written by Christopher Nolan, The Dark Knight Rises stars Christian Bale, Anne Hathaway, Tom Hardy, and Marion Cotillard, Michael Caine, Gary Oldman, Joseph Gordon-Levitt, and Morgan Freeman.
 Jonathan Nolan co-wrote the screenplay, inspired by Charles Dickens’ A Tale of Two Cities.